shogo2022/cloud-network-troubleshoot/README.md

 > **Warning #1:** Each scenario will procure a few resources on your own cloud environment.
 Please do not deploy these scenarios in your production environment.

 > **Warning #2:** Each scenario will be provided with terraform files.
 You can delete those resources procured during the setup with the command `terraform destroy`, however those resourcces you add by yourself along the course will *NOT* be deleted.
-Please *DO* remove those resources you added by yourself prior to `terraform destroy`
+Please *DO* remove those resources you added by yourself prior to `terraform destroy`.
+It is always recommended and you should check if there is any resources left behind on web management console of aws.

 ## System requirement